chrisawmichaeldev/selectorpass/MANUAL_TESTS_NEW.md

 Given the SelectorPass extension is installed
 When I click the extension icon in the toolbar
 Then the popup should open
-And I should see "No configuration found for this domain." message And I should see "Settings" button
+And I should see "No domains configured" message
+And I should see "Configure Domain" button
 ```
-- [x] Test completed
+- [ ] Test completed

 ---